PAIDiPaidThis.com

 Is spleen removal safe for dogs?

-Dogs cope well without a spleen, as other organs take over its jobs.
-The main risks are around the surgery and anaesthetic itself, especially in an emergency bleed, which is why monitoring and overnight hospitalisation are part of the care.
-Your vet will talk you through the specific risks for your dog.
+Dogs generally cope well without a spleen, since other organs take over its main jobs.
+The real risk sits around the surgery and anaesthetic itself, especially when the dog is already bleeding internally before the operation starts.
+That is why close monitoring and an overnight stay are built into the care rather than treated as extras.
+Your vet should walk you through the specific risks for your dog before you sign the consent form.

 Why is a splenectomy so expensive?